mikkokotola/webcodingforbeginners/README.md

 The rest of the code consists of a call `new Chart(ctx, {...})`.
 This is where we are telling the Chart.js tool 'Draw a new Chart ON this 2-d whiteboard (*ctx*) using this data and these labels'.
 The `type: 'line'` sets the type of chart as a line chart.
 The *label* defines a label for the line.
 The `borderColor: 'rgba(75, 192, 192, 1)'` defines what colour we want the line to be.
 It is defined using values for red, green, blue and alpha (for transparency).
 The *backgroundColor* does the same for the fill colour of the chart.

 We've got all the pieces now.
 Let's put them together by modifying the if-block within the fetchData() function.
-Add the three lines below at the end of the if-block.
+Add the four lines below at the end of the if-block.
 The whole if-block will then look like this:
 ```
  	if (response.status == 200) {
         var fetchedData = await response.json();